ruhan/toyslim/README.rst

-SLIM and SSLIM TOY implementation
+SLIM and SSLIM TOY implementations
 ----------

 We have implemented SLIM [1]_ and SSLIM [2]_ (more specifically cSLIM) in a "toy" way, that's useful ONLY to study these methods, it is absolutely impossible to use these implementations on production, because of performance and some static aspects put on the code.